LihaoR/Entropy-Regularized-RL/README.md

 python sac.py
 ```

-sac_new.py is ddpg style. fixed alpha
+sac_new.py is ddpg style. fixed alpha, just for fun ~

 ### Paper